dsanson/slides/talks/iad.md

     ------- ------- ---------------- -----------------
        ?       ✗      not correct      not correct

--   al-Dashtakī says: no, my principle does not apply, because C does not consider *truth* or *falsity* twice.
+-   Al-Dashtakī says: no, my principle does not apply, because C does not consider *truth* or *falsity* twice.
 -   On our interpretation, that seems entirely irrelevant.

 # Conclusion